 Most of the danger in microwave popcorn comes not from the actual corn itself, but from the bag.
 The bags are commonly lined with chemicals called per- and polyfluoroalkyl substances, also known as PFAS, which repel grease so that the oils don’t soak through the bag.

 PFAS are a class of widely used chemicals that include PFOA, PFOS, and thousands of other similar chemicals.
-PFAS are not only used in microwave popcorn bags but other food packaging, non-stick cookware, water-repellent clothing and gear, and more.
+PFAS are not only used in microwave popcorn bags but also things like non-stick cookware, water-repellent clothing and gear, and more.

 Here’s the crazy part: following the DuPont scandal, the FDA did its own investigation into PFOA (which is just one specific kind of PFAS) to find out where they’re coming from.
 The results of their investigation concluded that microwave popcorn bags could account for more than 20% of the PFOA in Americans’ blood!
 When considering the number of consumer products that contain PFOA, that’s a big number.